Thursday, December 26, 2024

 The government plans to build two nuclear power units on the structures of the Khmelnitsky Nuclear Power Plant built in the last century and install old Russian reactors there.
 Bulgaria is ready to sell them to Ukraine.
 It bought Russian equipment for its Belene nuclear power plant, but later abandoned the project.
 Energy Minister German Galushchenko assures that the deal with the Bulgarians is profitable.
 Galushchenko has repeatedly stated his intention to begin large-scale construction this year.
 That is, in the midst of a war, when the Khmelnitsky region regularly suffers from enemy air attacks.

 Critics of the project have many arguments, and all of them are weighty.
 First of all, political ones.
 Of course, it is not a good idea to deal even indirectly with an aggressor country, especially in sensitive matters related to national security.
-In addition, Russia owns the design documentation for the units, and reactor plants of this type, VVER-1000, a modification of the second generation reactor, have long been banned in Europe.
+In addition, Russia owns the design documentation for the units, and reactor plants of this type, VVER-1000 - a modification of the second generation reactor, have long been banned in Europe.

 Reputable industry experts subject the very concept of the idea proposed by the minister to devastating, reasoned criticism.
 However, the Ministry of Energy continues to lobby for its bill “On the placement, design and construction of power units No. 3 and No. 4 of the Khmelnytsky Nuclear Power Plant” and has already achieved some success.
 The Verkhovna Rada Committee on Energy and Housing and Communal Services at a meeting on June 17 expressed its warnings about this document, but despite everything, recommended that the parliament accept it as a basis in the first reading.

 A consistent critic of the bill, MP Andrei Zhupanin generally questions Energoatom’s ability to build power units due to the company’s colossal financial problems.
 “Overall, this is a dangerous precedent.
 We ask Europe to impose sanctions on Russian natural and liquefied gas, and we ourselves want to buy Russian nuclear reactors,” says Zhupanin.
 “When I told Energy Minister German Galushchenko about this to his face, he replied: this is a Bulgarian reactor.
-This is a distorted logic, because then European partners, who do not really like us, will start buying Russian gas from Bulgaria and claiming that it is Bulgarian.
+This is a distorted logic, because then European partners, who do not like us very much, will start buying Russian gas from Bulgaria and claiming that it is Bulgarian.
 Or buy Russian oil in India.”

 The implementation of this project, according to experts, will become one of the symbolic victories of the “Russian world” in the Ukrainian nuclear energy industry.